aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 7Jun18
+Worked on the problem in Section 12 that has stumped me for almost a year.
+Not finished yet with it, but I have learned a lot.

 ## 6Jun18
 Finished Section 11 with the help of tutor@python.org.
 Have tried to get help on Section 12, but nothing I can understand or I can accomplish, so I decided to start fron scratch.